apollographql/federation/.changeset/forty-gifts-burn.md

 ---

 This change introduces a configurable query plan cache.
-This option allows developers to configure their query plan cache like so:
+This option allows developers to provide their own query plan cache like so:

 ```
 new ApolloGateway({